 Just a few centuries before the first Palm Sunday, Greek philosopher Epicurus (341-270 B.C.) promoted to his followers the notions of another ancient Greek philosopher, Demetrius (c.
 460 – c.
 370 B.C.).
 Demetrius’ had proposed the theory of Atomism to account for nature.

-The theory in brief: random, unguided ‘atoms’ (as he called them) smash into each other, thereby creating the world and life as we know it.
-Such a hypothesis turned philosophy by Epicurus gave Epicurus the ‘means’ to do away with a personally involved god (and human accountability to a god).
-He went on to tweak Demetrius’ theory.
-He said that atoms do not always go in straight lives but can “swerve”.
-As such, his philosophy was then able to avoid atomism’s inherent determinism and to allow for man’s free will.
+The theory in brief: the universe is a material system governed by the laws of matter.
+The fundamental elements of matter are atoms.
+Random, unguided ‘atoms’ smash into each other, thereby creating the world and life as we know it.
+Epicurus went on to tweak Demetrius’ theory by saying that atoms do not always go in straight lines but can “swerve, avoiding atomism’s inherent determinism and allowing for free will – just like the gods.

-Epicurus also taught that nothing should be believed, except for that which was tested through direct observation and logical deduction – believed via the sensate and reason.
-He believed that the ‘gods’ were off angry somewhere upstairs.
-The gods were distant and uninvolved and therefore unrelated to ‘thinking’ and ‘sensing’ man’s life.
-Man had to make do with the atoms he had been dealt.
+Epicurus also taught that nothing should be believed except for that which was tested through direct observation and logical deduction – believed via the sensate and reason.
+Based on such thinking along with having the viewpoint that the gods were distant and uninvolved and therefore unrelated to ‘thinking’ and ‘sensing’ man’s life, man had to make do with the atoms he had been dealt.
+Don’t look to a personal God for help.

 “The gods can either take away evil from the world and will not, or, being willing to do so cannot; or they neither can nor will, or lastly, they are able and willing.
 If they have the will to remove evil and cannot, then they are not omnipotent.
 If they can but will not, then they are not benevolent.
 If they are neither able nor willing, they are neither omnipotent nor benevolent.
 Lastly, if they are both able and willing to annihilate evil, why does it exist?” ― Epicurus

-The Epicurean paradox is answered with another paradox: What is mankind that you are mindful of them, human beings that you care for them?
+The Epicurean paradox was answered with another paradox: What is mankind that you are mindful of them, human beings that you care for them?
 Psalm 8:4

 The demand of the loveless and the self-imprisoned that they should be allowed to blackmail the universe: that till they consent to be happy (on their own terms) no one else shall taste joy: that theirs should be the final power; that Hell should be able to veto Heaven. – George MacDonald, C.S.
 Lewis’ The Great Divorce